What is a Cookie?

 Turning cookies off

 Whilst cookies are generally quite harmless we appreciate that some users may wish to disable them, particularly to avoid being targeted for certain advertising and marketing.
 It is possible to block some or all cookies and to delete cookies already stored on your machine.
-Managing your cookies is done differently across different browsers and so we direct you to the websites of the most common web browsers as outlined in the table below.
+Managing your cookies is done differently across different browsers and so we direct you to the websites of the most common web browsers below.
 Please be aware that you may lose some functions on some websites as a result of altering cookie settings.